farazahmeds/Classification-of-brain-tumor-using-Spatiotemporal-models/README.md

 treating one spatial dimension separately or by considering the slices as a sequence of images over time, [spatiotemporal models (Tran et al.)](https://arxiv.org/pdf/1708.05038.pdf) can be employed as "spatiospatial" models for this task.
 These models have the capabilities of learning specific spatial and temporal relationship, while reducing computational costs.
-This is an implementation of two spatiotemporal models, ResNet (2+1)D and ResNet Mixed Convolution, to classify different types of brain tumours.
+This is an implementation of two spatiotemporal models, ResNet (2+1)D and ResNet Mixed Convolution, and 3D Convolutions, to classify high-grade glioma, low-grade glioma, and healthy brain MR Images.

 <p align="center">
 <img src="meta/nets.png" alt="Spatiotemporal models and Conv3D model" width="500"/>
 </p>